Associate Professor: Sprechini (Coordinator)

 - Math prerequisite (not counted in major): Math 127

 The Actuarial Science major is designed to offer course work within a liberal arts framework to prepare for a career in actuarial science.
-Students obtain the necessary mathematical background for two or three actuarial exams.
+Students completing this major should be prepared to sit for at least two, and up to four, of the examinations of the Society of Actuaries by the time of graduation.
 Students also obtain some background in accounting, economics, and business which is needed for a career in actuarial science.
-At the time of completion of all major requirements, or shortly thereafter, a student should be prepared to sit for at least two, and possibly up to four of the examinations of the Society of Actuaries.

 The Society of Actuaries gives VEE (Validation by Educational Experience) credit for a grade of at least B- in coursework in the areas of Economics, Applied Statistical Methods, and Corporate Finance.
 A grade of at least B- in both ECON 110 and 111 is necessary for credit in the area of Economics.
 Information about credit in the areas of Applied Statistical Methods and Corporate Finance can be obtained from the coordinator for the actuarial science major.